Remarried empress

 Wu was also an accomplished womanizer.
 His third wife, Lü Zhi, bore him five children – four sons and a daughter.
 When Wu died in 87 BC, Lü Zhi succeeded him as empress regnant and became one of the most powerful women in China.

-Lü Zhi enjoyed a successful reign but her power was eventually usurped by her sons.
-The youngest son, Guangwu (Gongzhu), eventually defeated his brothers and became emperor in 26 BC.
-He reigned until 24 AD when he was murdered by his own ministers.
+Lü Zhi enjoyed a prosperous reign, but her sons eventually usurped her power.
+The youngest son, Guangwu (Gongzhu), finally defeated his brothers and became emperor in 26 BC.
+He reigned until 24 AD when his ministers murdered him.

 Remarried empress: Her husband

-In a recent article by Forbes, it was revealed that there are currently more than 650 million women widowed or divorced.
-This number is expected to increase to over 900 million by 2030.
-In China, the percentage of women who have been married and then widowed is even higher, with almost 90% of marriages ending in widowhood for Chinese women.
+In a new article by Forbes, it was uncovere that there are presently in excess of 650 million ladies bereft or separated.
+This number is suppose to increase to more than 900 million by 2030.
+In China, the level of ladies who have been hitched and afterward bereaved is much higher, with practically 90% of relationships finishing off with widowhood for Chinese ladies.

-For a long time, society viewed widowhood as a tragedy.
+For quite a while, society saw widowhood as a misfortune.
 Widows were often vilified and considered to be unlucky.
-They were often left to fend for themselves and had to struggle to find new husbands due to the social stigma attached to being a widow.
+They were, in many cases, left to fight for them and needed to battle to track down new spouses because of the social disgrace joined to being a widow.

-Today, things are quite different.
-Widowhood is now seen as a natural consequence of marriage and has largely been accepted as part of life.
+Today, the situation is unique.
+Widowhood is currently view as a characteristic outcome of marriage and has, to a great extent, been acknowledged as a feature of life.
 In fact, many women now see remarrying as an opportunity to start anew and find happiness again.

-This change in attitude has had a major impact on how society regards divorce too.
-Traditionally, divorce was seen as something that happened when things got too tough for the couple or when one party couldn’t cope with the separation.
-Today, however, divorce is much more
+This change in attitude has had a significant impact on how society regards divorce, too.
+Generally, separation was viewed as something that happened when things became excessively intense for the couple or when one party couldn’t adapt to the detachment.
+Today, in any case, separate is substantially more.

 The ceremony was beautiful, elegant even.
-The newlyweds exchanged rings and shared a passionate kiss.
-It was a joy to behold, and it made me feel so happy for them both.
+The love birds traded rings and shared an enthusiastic kiss.
+It was a joy to view, and it caused me to feel so glad for them both.

-It has been awhile since I’ve seen them together and it was great to catch up with them both.
-They are both doing well and they have each other’s support.
-They are truly in love and that is evident in their wedding.
+It has been a brief time frame since I’ve seen them together, and it was lovely to believe that they are both.
+They are both getting along pleasantly, and they have each other’s assistance.
+They are really enamored, and that is obvious in their wedding.

 Their honeymoon

 One such couple was Empress Dowager Cixi (1835-1908) and her new husband, Prince Gong of Xiangdong (1848-1901).
-Upon their marriage in 1875, the empress retired from public life to live with her new spouse at his palace in Hunan province.
-The couple spent their honeymoon travelling in southern China – first visiting Guizhou province before journeying through Yunnan and Sichuan provinces.
+Upon their marriage in 1875, the sovereign resigned from public life to live with her new mate at his royal residence in the Hunan area.
+The couple spent their wedding trip in southern China – initially visiting Guizhou region prior to venturing through Yunnan and Sichuan territories.

-The journey was an arduous one but it was worth it for the luxury and cultural experiences they were able to experience.
-They stopped at various temples and monasteries along the way where they were shown traditional Chinese dance performances as well as clay figurines known as “snow lions”.
+The excursion was a challenging one; however, it was worth the effort for the extravagance and social encounters they had the option to encounter.
+They halted at different sanctuaries and religious communities en route.
+Where they were shown conventional Chinese dance exhibitions as well as dirt puppets known as “snow lions.”
 The trip also gave them a chance to see firsthand how peasants lived – something that would be invaluable when they took over power from the Qing dynasty later that year.

 Their life now

-Since her divorce from Emperor Akihito in 2017.
-Crown Princess Masako has been living a private life with her two young daughters and their father.
-The 75-year-old princess recently shared some of her thoughts on her life.
-Now in an interview with the Japanese magazine Bungei Shunju.
+Since her divorce from Emperor Akihito in 2017, Crown Princess Masako has been carrying on a confidential existence with her two youthful little girls and their dad.
+The 75-year-old princess, as of late, shared a portion of her viewpoints on her life.
+Now, in an interview with the Japanese magazine Bungei Shunju.

-“I’m very happy as I am now,” Crown Princess Masako said.
-“I feel more relaxed since I’ve distanced myself from the palace and my duties.”
-She added that she enjoys spending time with her daughters, who are both students at university, and their father.
+“I’m thrilled as I am now,” Crown Princess Masako said.
+“I feel additional loose since I’ve moved away from the castle and my obligations.”
+She added that she appreciates investing energy with her little girls.
+Who are the two understudies at college, and their dad.

 About Post Author